-The need for an outside custodial company to have to extract records as multiple small pdfs (one for each line item on the chart) has potential to add considerable cost for patients, although the company we chose has indicated that they will not raise the price to patients.
+The need for Datified to have to print the existing records line item by line item from the live system as multiple small pdfs (one for each line item on the chart) has potential to add cost for patients, over their usual fees.
 The other potential problem is that it is very difficult to make sense of because it is not all on a single orderly document, and needs to be sent out as many different secure encrypted emails.
-But the custodial company we've chosen has indicated that they can do combine this into one document.
+But Datified has indicated that they can combine this into one document.
 All of this will need to be tested before we roll it out, but we are hopeful.

 We are still looking forward to a time when INHS can give the company back its records, in a readable single pdf format, that can be given to the custodian, instead of having them try to access a live system.
 That will make this process is much easier and less time consuming.

 NWHS is planning to return the medical records requests to patients and/or their new providers that were received after October 27th, 2017, (or before, but that were not fulfilled prior to that time because of rapidly changing financial circumstances).
 NWHS has not been able to fulfil these requests to date for the reasons above and does not anticipate being in a position to do this going forward.
 NWHS is now able to patients with an alternative way to obtain their records through Datified, as above.
 We are planning to include a Datified medical records request be sent to patients whose request for medical records was received between October 27th and January 23, 2017.
 Alternatively, medical records from NWHS can be ordered through Datified using their website, www.OrderMedicalRecords.com or by one of the methods below.
 The contact number for Datafied is on this records request form and on their website.